Katzenfutter selbst machen: 10 Rezepte für Katzen kochen - RumbleBox

 Important ingredients in cat food

-Important ingredients when making your own cat food
+Important ingredients for making your own cat food

-Cats are carnivores and need a balanced diet with a high protein content, some fat and very few carbohydrates.
+Cats are carnivores and require a balanced diet high in protein, some fat, and very few carbohydrates.
 The most important components are:

-• Protein-rich meat : Supports muscle development and the immune system and is the main component of any cat food.
-Meat contains amino acids that cats must get from their food.
+• Protein-rich meat : Supports muscle development and the immune system and is a key component of any cat diet.
+Meat contains amino acids that cats must obtain through their diet.
 These are particularly important for their bodies, such as taurine and arginine .

 • Carbohydrates in moderation : Provide energy, but should only be given in small amounts.